-Automated builds play a central role in continuous integration (CI) and are a key enabler of a CI/CD pipeline.
+Automated builds play a central role in continuous integration (CI) automation and are a key enabler of a CI/CD pipeline.
 They form the first in a series of automated steps designed to alert you as early as possible to any issues in your code caused by your latest changes.

 When we talk about a build in this context, we mean more than just the act of compiling and linking the source code to create an executable.

-The build process includes a series of checks as well as collating all the pieces required for your program to run; even if you’re working in an interpreted language, you’ll need a build step.
+The automated build process includes a series of checks as well as collating all the pieces required for your program to run; even if you’re working in an interpreted language, you’ll need a build step.

 The files output from the build stage – known as the build artifacts – are then progressed through your CI/CD pipeline for further stages of testing followed by staging.
 If a build passes every step in the pipeline, it is ready for release to live.

-Before we look at what build automation involves, let’s consider why an automated build process is important.
+Before we look at what build automation involves, let’s consider why an automated build management process is important.

 If you’re working in an IDE, you can normally trigger a build with a keyboard shortcut, so why automate the process?

 For starters, while building locally is handy when you want to sanity-check your work or quickly demo something to your boss, it’s not good practice to use a local build for your CI/CD pipeline.

 Using a dedicated build server ensures a clean environment, which will soon flag any missing dependencies that would otherwise cause problems and delays when the output is deployed to a test environment.

 Without an automated build to kick off the other stages in the pipeline, CI/CD would be much less reliable.
 If you have to remember to log into the build server and initiate each build, including any tests, babysit the process in case anything fails, and then move the output to the artifact repository so that it can be deployed to testing, then your process is prone to error.